top of page

 WHERE WE WORK

-We work with seven communities in northern Uganda
+We work with vulnerable village communities in northern Uganda

 Parabongo